onap/policy-parent/docs/clamp/acm/design-impl/clamp-gui-controlloop.rst

 Using DMAAP, the Runtime can send; updates to the control loop definitions, change the state of control loops, receive information about participants, receive state information about control loops and effectively supervise the control loops.
 This data is then made available via Rest APIs that can be queried by the frontend.
 This is how the GUI can perform monitoring operations.

-More detail on the design of the Runtime ControlLoop can be found in :ref:`clamp-controlloop-runtime`.
+More detail on the design of the Runtime ControlLoop can be found in :ref:`clamp-runtime-acm`.

 2.4 DMAAP
 ---------